 \subsection{Proof of Observation \ref{intersectionpointobservation}}

-\begin{proof}[Proof of Observation \ref{intersectionpointobservation}] In Lemma \ref{propertyxlconstruction}, we know $x(1) = 1$.
+\begin{proofof}{Observation \ref{intersectionpointobservation}} In Lemma \ref{propertyxlconstruction}, we know $x(1) = 1$.
 Thus, the optimal signal ratio function $x(l)$ and line $x=l$ must intersect at $(1, 1)$.
 Since $x = x(l)^k$ is convex, there are at most two points intersecting with line $x=l$ (by the definition of convexity).
 Hence, the other point intersecting is $(l[k] , l[k])$ where $l[k]$ is one solution to equation $x(l)^k = l$ with $l[k] \neq 1$.
 Because $x(l) < 1$ for $l <1$, $x(l)^k$ decreases as $k$ increases.
 The curve $x = x(l)^k$ is below the curve $x = x(l)^{k-1}$.
-Hence, $l[k]$ decreases. \end{proof}
+Hence, $l[k]$ decreases. \end{proofof}